Next course: 11 December 2021 to 12 December 2021

 Who is Projection Mapping – mapping, Fluid, and GarageCube LED aimed at?

 Intermediate Course – An understanding of visuals and VJ performance is essential.
-You should have taken Creative VJ at Film Oxford, or have had simliar training and experience.
-Learners on this course should have a good understanding of VJ related software, and will have the opportunity to push their understanding outside of the boundaries of a projected image, experimenting and performing on differing environments utilising differing technologies.
+You should have taken Creative VJ at Film Oxford, or have had similar training and experience.
+Learners on this course should have a good understanding of VJ related software and will have the opportunity to push their understanding outside of the boundaries of a projected image, experimenting and performing on differing environments utilising differing technologies.

 Wikipedia on projection mapping – “Projection mapping is a projection technique used to turn objects, often irregularly shaped, into a display surface for video projection.
 These objects may be complex industrial landscapes, such as buildings, small indoor objects or theatrical stages.”.